albertonoys/aurora-ferris-zmk/readme.md

 - Processes all `.keymap` files in the `config` directory
 - Outputs SVG files to the `keymap-drawer` directory
 - Amends the commit with the generated diagrams

-### .github/workflows/build-local.yml

-This GA workflow builds the ZMK firmware locally for the split keyboard.
-It:

-- Sets up the necessary build environment (Python, CMake, Ninja, ARM GCC)
-- Initializes and updates the West build system
-- Builds firmware for both the left and right halves of the Aurora Sweep
-- Saves the built firmware files with timestamps in /build

 ![Aurora Sweep Keymap](https://raw.githubusercontent.com/albertonoys/zmk-config/main/keymap-drawer/splitkb_aurora_sweep.svg)